mayan-edms/Mayan-EDMS/docs/topics/getting_started.rst

 Metadata types can be assigned in two ways to a document type, by making it an optional or a required metadata type for a specific document.
-This method allows metadata that is very important to some types of documents, like Invoice numbers to Invoices to be required in other for an Invoice to be able to be uploaded.
+This method allows metadata very important for some types of documents (like Invoice numbers to Invoices) to be required for an Invoice to be able to be uploaded.
-Accordingly optional metadata types will presented but users are not required to enter a value in other to be able to upload a document.
+Accordingly optional metadata types will be presented, but users are not required to enter a value to be able to upload a document.

 Indexes
 -------

-After defining all your metadata types you can also define indexes to let **Mayan EDMS** to automatically categorize your documents based on their metadata values.
+After defining all your metadata types you can also define indexes to let **Mayan EDMS** automatically categorize your documents based on their metadata values.
 To create an index to organize invoices by a year metadata field do the following:

 - Create a year metadata type with the name ``year`` and the label ``Year``.